CIO reviewing license type planning notes on a wall board

 SAP brief.
 Once a week.

-One short note on SAP renewal moves, named user classification, indirect access posture, and the buyer side moves we are running in client engagements.
+One short note on SAP renewal moves, license classification, indirect access posture, and the buyer side moves we are running in client engagements.